xd4n1el/reaflet/README.md

 #### Main Components

-MapContainer: The main component that creates the map container.
+Map: The main component that creates the map container.

 TileLayer: Adds tile layers to the map.